 Humans are considered the most advanced species on the planet.
 We have the capacity to think, reason, apply logic, and so much more.
 Our emotional and logical capacity far surpasses that of other species.
 All the credit for this thinking ability goes to our brain, a tiny organ weighing about 3 pounds, which is what makes us so special.

-Our brain is divided into 3 main parts – the cerebrum, cerebellum and brainstem.
-Let’s focus on the first and largest part of the brain for now – the cerebrum.
+This brain of ours is divided into 3 main parts – the cerebrum, cerebellum and brainstem.
+This article focuses on the first and largest part of the brain – the cerebrum.

 The cerebrum comprises the largest part of the brain.
-It develops prenatally, from the prosencephalon of the embryo.
+It develops prenatally, from the prosencephalon or the forebrain of the embryo.
 It is divided into 2 halves, the left and right hemisphere.
-The 2 hemispheres control opposite sides of the body, i.e., the right hemisphere controls the left side of the body and vice versa.
-The hemispheres are connected to each other by a structure called the corpus callosum, which is a dense, thick set of nerve fibers that divides the two hemispheres and facilitates communication between them.
+The two hemispheres control opposite sides of the body, i.e., the right hemisphere controls the left side of the body and vice versa.
+The hemispheres are connected to each other by a structure called the corpus callosum, a dense, thick set of nerve fibers that divides the two hemispheres and facilitates communication between them.

 Grey and White Matter

-The entire cerebral cortex is covered by a layer that is approximately 1/10th of an inch thick.
-This layer, or bark, as it is often referred to, is the place where most of our processing takes place.
-This layer is contains grooves and ridges, which increase the surface area.
+The cerebral cortex which comes from the Latin word for bark is covered by a layer that is approximately 1/10th of an inch thick.
+This layer contains grooves and ridges, which increase the surface area of the cortex.
 There are about 20 billion neurons and over 300 trillion synapses in the cortex alone.
 An increased amount of surface area, therefore, allows for more neurons to be present.

 One must have heard the term “grey cells” before, especially fans of Hercule Poirot.
 The fictional detective often referred to them as his, “little grey friends”.
-These refer to the grey and white cells of our brain.
-The cortex is formed of neurons that lack the myelin sheath covering.
-The myelin sheath gives a whitish appearance to the rest of the brain.
-Without this, the cortex appears pinkish-grey.
-The grey matter is where the actual thinking and information processing is carried out.
-The white matter lies beneath the grey matter.
+These refer to the cells in the cerebral cortex where the many neurons lack myelin sheath covering.
+The myelin sheath is a fatty covering around the axons of cells which give a whitish appearance to the inner medullary regions of the cerebrum.

 The frontal lobe handles our thinking, planning, short-term memory, etc. It is also a seat for most of the dopamine-delicate neurons.
 At the back of the frontal lobe is a section known as the motor area.
 This controls our voluntary actions.
 The left lobe also has a section called the Broca’s area, which is responsible for converting thoughts into words.
 Our parietal lobes control inputs like touch, temperature and taste, in addition to being responsible for our spatial balance and navigation.